H-1B Processing Time Texas Service Center 2026

 FAQ

-How long does H-1B processing typically take?
+How long does H-1B status last?

 Is premium processing worth the cost for H-1B petitions?